 But Wikipedia has not just one, but three pages about Marcello.
 There one can read, among other things, that he was born in Chile to an Italian family, that he has had a career in American and Swedish universities, and that he has been imprisoned during the Pinochet regime.

-Only by asking him personally, does one learn that he has a house in Stora Herrestad, in the outskirts of Ystad, one in the Swedish High Coast and one in Italy.
+Only by asking him personally, does one learn that he has a house, one in the Swedish High Coast and one in Italy.
 And after he has counted on his fingers, he is able to reveal he has six children.

 In a neat suit and bow tie, round glasses, and sporting a hat, he asks of the ladies present if they would allow him to retain his hat while seated at the table (we seat out in the garden).
 He looks precisely like the multifaceted professor he is.